department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/plan-a-burial.md

 <br>

-## How do I plan a Veteran's or other family member's burial?
+## How do I plan a burial for a Veteran or other family member?

 ### If you have a pre-need decision letter confirming that the Veteran, spouse, or dependent family member can be buried in a VA national cemetery: